 Now, having them ask questions is the next step.
 If you struggle with getting your students to ask the right questions, check out my post on Asking Questions.

 Students will take sticky notes and ask questions about what they see.
 Use these doodle notes in my free resource library to help your students keep track of what they are thinking.

 As students share their background knowledge and their questions, the board is built.
 These questions are the driving force behind your learning.

 Group their questions into themes, use them to develop learning goals and success criteria, and to find gaps in their knowledge that may require a teacher-directed lesson to fill.

 Put student questions besides the artifact or picture on the wonder wall, and throughout the learning strive to answer these questions and keep track of unanswered questions.

 It is through student questions that learning is constructed.

-This was not what inquiry was about.
-Sure, I am a teacher, but I am not as powerful or as knowledgeable as Google.
+This was not what the inquiry was about.
+I am a teacher, but I am not as powerful or knowledgeable as Google.
 I mentally needed to stop myself and concentrate on not answering their questions but to ask them to add their questions to the Wonder Wall and allow them to figure out the answers for themselves.

-Sure later on in the unit, we would have a discussion on certain topics and I would explain different concepts to them.
-BUT we did this together.
+Sure, later on in the unit, we would have a discussion on certain topics and I would explain different concepts to them.
+But we did this together.
 I was not teaching them I was facilitating their learning.